Geography

 Intent

 Our Geography curriculum intends to inspire pupils to become curious and explorative thinkers, encouraging them to think like geographers.
 The curriculum aims to develop questioning, observation, data measurement, analysis, and presentation skills.
 It focuses on understanding how geography shapes lives at multiple scales and over time, fostering resourcefulness and active citizenship.
-The scheme emphasizes developing geographical skills and knowledge, critical thinking, fieldwork skills, and a deep understanding of local and global geography.
+The scheme emphasises developing geographical skills and knowledge, critical thinking, fieldwork skills, and a deep understanding of local and global geography.
 It aligns with the National Curriculum and supports Early Years Foundation Stage (EYFS) goals.

 Implementation

-Implementing the Geography curriculum involves delivering a progressive and practical learning experience across the school.
-The curriculum is structured around four strands: locational knowledge, place knowledge, human and physical geography, and geographical skills and fieldwork.
 It includes cross-curricular links, inquiry-based learning, and fieldwork opportunities.
-The scheme provides a clear progression of skills and knowledge, with units designed to revisit and build on previous learning.
+Our geography curriculum includes clear progression of skills and knowledge, with units designed to revisit and build on previous learning.
 Teaching strategies include independent, paired, and group work.
 The curriculum is spiral, ensuring that essential knowledge and skills are reinforced with increasing complexity.

 Impact